-Landlords won't normally accept an email as a valid form of notice, unless your tenancy agreement specifically says this can be done.
+Landlords won't usually accept an email as a valid form of notice, unless your tenancy agreement specifically says this can be done.

-The landlord can hold you responsible for paying the rent until the agreement could have been ended by giving proper notice - see above.
-They can apply for a court order to make you pay what you owe.
+The landlord can hold you responsible for paying the rent until the agreement is ended by giving proper notice or it is re-let.
+Your landlord can apply for a court order to make you pay what you owe.